Frequently Asked Questions

 How is the income from the sale of the calendars distributed between the photographers and Café Art?

 The calendar is sold on the same basis as The Big Issue magazine, with those selling the calendar earning money from calendars sold.
-If they work in the market on an official MyLondon table they can earn £5.50 per calendar sold.
-If they want to sell for themselves, they can buy the calendars for £5.50 and sell for £10.99.
-Many of the vendors who are involved with this project are the photographers, but not all photographers choose to sell.
-Likewise, many people who sell are not winning photographers.
+If they work in the market on an official MyLondon table they can earn 50% of the price of each calendar sold.
+Some of the vendors who are involved with this project are the photographers, but not all photographers choose to sell.
+Likewise, some people who sell are not winning photographers.

 Where, when and how will the selected photos be displayed ?